 The good news is that you can take a deep breath and relax, because the GRE may be one of the most important exams of your life, but it does not necessarily have to be the toughest.

-With hard work, determination, and the determination to succeed, GRE scores are easy to achieve.
+With hard work and determination to succeed, GRE scores are easy to achieve.
 Thus, getting into the business school of your choice should not be a problem, whether you prefer to gain admission into an MBA programme or a Masters programme.

 This article will take you through how the GRE is scored, the GRE scores you need to get into prominent business schools, and how the GRE compares to the GMAT.